heritai/novamart-dashboard/README.md

     -   Full MLOps pipeline for model retraining and deployment.

 ### **Business Context**
--   **Consulting Demonstration**: This project serves as a comprehensive demonstration of HerixAI's capabilities in advanced retail analytics.
+-   **Consulting Demonstration**: This project serves as a comprehensive demonstration of HerixAI's capabilities in advanced retail analytics solutions.
--   **Production Implementations**: A full-scale consulting engagement would entail:
+-   **Production Implementations**: A full-scale consulting engagement with HerixAI would typically entail:
     -   Custom model development based on specific business needs and data characteristics.
     -   Seamless integration with existing ERP/WMS systems and data infrastructure.
     -   Comprehensive change management and user training programs.